 The Mt.
 Rushmore of Alt-Right Provocateurs Had a Pro-Trump Gay Art Show

 Saturday night welcomed maybe the weirdest and most subversive political event in this presidential election cycle — or any.
 A pro-Trump gay art show called #DaddyWillSaveUs was held at Wallplay’s Gallery 151 at 132 West 18th Street in Chelsea.
-It asserted, among other points, that the ‘politically correct,’ ‘social justice warrior’ movement has neutered freedom of expression and conservatives are now culture’s 1st Amendment renegades.
+It asserted that the ‘politically correct,’ ‘social justice warrior’ movement has neutered freedom of expression and conservatives are now culture’s 1st Amendment renegades.
 Another message was that being gay and conservative are not automatically mutually exclusive and one’s sexual orientation shouldn’t limit their freedom to choose any political ideology.

 Lucian Wintrich, a New York-based photographer and gay conservative, produced this event with his business partner Ali Akbar, a former political consultant.
 Wintrich created the “Twinks For Trump” photo series, which showcased at the Republican National Convention.
 The photos were one of the centerpieces of this event.